-easyfinancial's loans occupy a critical niche in the marketplace, bridging the gap between traditional financial institutions and costly pay-day lenders.
-Traditional financial institutions are unable to effectively offer credit solutions to consumers that are deemed to be a higher credit risk due to the consumer's financial situation or less than perfect credit history.
-These same consumers prefer to avoid the high fees and onerous repayment terms imposed on them by pay-day lenders for access to credit solutions that they require to deal with unforeseen financial situations. easyfinancial's products appeal to these cash and credit constrained consumers who are looking for alternatives.
+easyfinancial's loans occupy a critical niche in the marketplace, bridging the gap between traditional financial institutions and costly payday lenders.
+Traditional financial institutions are unable to effectively offer credit solutions to consumers that are deemed to be a higher credit risk due to the consumer's financial situation or less-than-perfect credit.
+Historically, approximately 60% of easyfinancial's customers have been denied credit by these same traditional financial institutions.
+These same consumers prefer to avoid the high fees (which could have an interest rate in excess of 500%) and onerous repayment terms imposed on them by payday lenders. easyfinancial's products appeal to these consumers who are looking for alternatives.

 The Company believes that there is significant demand for the products offered by easyfinancial in the Canadian marketplace.
-Historically, the consumer demand for these loans was satisfied by the consumer lending arms of several large, international financial institutions.
+Historically, the consumer demand for these loans was satisfied by the consumerlending arms of several large, international financial institutions.
 Since 2009, many of the largest participants in this market have either closed their operations or dramatically reduced their size due to changes in banking regulations related to risk adjusted capital reserves, leaving easyfinancial as the only national participant with stated growth aspirations.
-The Company estimates that the historic Canadian market for unsecured consumer installment loans, consistent with the products offered by easyfinancial, was in excess of \$1.5 billion and that this market was serviced by over 600 retail locations.
+The Company estimates that the historic Canadian market for unsecured consumer installment loans, consistent with the products offered by easyfinancial, was in excess of \$2.0 billion and that this market was serviced by more than 600 retail locations.

+The easyfinancial business model has continued to evolve in response to changing consumer expectations and technology developments.

-The easyfinancial business was initially developed using a kiosk that was physically located within an existing easyhome Leasing location.
-In 2011, to better meet customer demand for its products, the Company determined that the easyfinancial business would scale more successfully by operating out of stand-alone locations that were physically separated from the easyhome Leasing stores.
+- The easyfinancial business was initially piloted using a kiosk that was physically located within an existing easyhome Leasing location. - In 2011, to better meet customer demand for its products, the Company determined that the easyfinancial business would scale more successfully by operating out of stand-alone locations that were physically separated from the easyhome Leasing stores.
 These larger and higher capacity stand-alone locations also exhibited a more rapid growth trajectory.
-The first easyfinancial stand-alone location was opened in July 2011.
-Going forward, future location growth will be focused on stand-alone locations, which will also free up retail showroom space at the easyhome Leasing stores.

-In 2013, a transactional website was launched by easyfinancial for securing consumer installment loans.
-This new delivery channel allowed the Company to reach consumers who may not have had access to a physical location or those who preferred to interact through the privacy and convenience of the internet.
+The first easyfinancial stand-alone location was opened in July 2011. - Once the business model was finalized and prior to its large scale expansion, easyfinancial launched a centralized loan decision platform and deployed a highly scalable core banking system in 2011. - In 2013, a transactional website was launched by easyfinancial for securing consumer installment loans.
+This new delivery channel allowed the Company to reach consumers who may not have had access to a physical location or those who preferred to interact through the privacy and convenience of their home. - In 2014, the Company launched an internally developed and proprietary loan application management system that was fully integrated with its CRM and collections activities. - In 2015, easyfinancial launched its indirect lending platform.
+Indirect lending involves creating partnerships with merchants, both online and offline, to provide financing for their customers who do not qualify for the traditional credit products offered by these merchants.
+Under such a delivery channel, these customers are given the opportunity to apply for a loan through easyfinancial at the point of purchase, thereby allowing them to purchase the desired products or services from the merchant partner. - The Company is committed to helping its customers improve their financial literacy.
+In 2015, the Company developed an online financial education platform through goeasy Academy that included articles, videos and other educational content.